 1. You Don’t Need to be “Rich” to Start Your Own Line

-We used Shopify, which is [one] of the cheapest ways.
+As suggested by the Best Shopify Developer Auckland, which is [one] of the cheapest ways and easiest options available., which is [one] of the cheapest ways.
 Photoshoots cost a little bit of money, but you can also do it in a cost-effective way, if you don’t require a supermodel or a super expensive photographer.
 I will say that for less than $50,000 you can start [your own clothing line].

 2. Identify a Market Need for the Product